School: St. Vincent de Paul Seminary

 What is one of your favorite scriptures?

 My favorite scripture verse is 1 Corinthians 10:13 which says, “No trial has come to you but what is human.
 God is faithful and will not let you be tried beyond your strength.
 And with each trial He will also provide a way out, so that you may be able to bear it.”
-This bible verse provided me a lot of consolation in my life that the Lord is close to my heart and He knows what I can handle and what is too much.
+This bible verse provided a lot of consolation in my life.
+It was through this verse that I first realized that the Lord is close to my heart, and He knows what I can handle and what is too much.
 And even more than that, He cares enough to give me an escape.
-The Evil One cannot swallow me up in sin and temptation.
-This gave me great consolation through difficult times, and continues to speak to me today.
+The evil one cannot swallow me up in sin and temptation because God is faithful.
+This gave me great consolation through difficult times, and it continues to speak to me today.

 Who is your favorite saint and why?